-Trump bragged on hot mic about being able to grope women
+Trump issues defiant apology for lewd remarks

 Trump is heard discussing women in vulgar terms during off-camera banter during the taping of a segment for "Access Hollywood," footage which was obtained by The Washington Post.

 During the lewd conversation captured by a microphone Trump was wearing on his lapel, Trump recounts how he tried to "fuck" an unidentified married woman before bragging that he is "automatically attracted to beautiful (women)" and just starts "kissing them."

+"Access Hollywood" later identified the unidentified woman as Nancy O'Dell, who used to work for the show.
+CNN has attempted to contact O'Dell's manager but has not heard back.

-The conversation came just months after Trump married his third and current wife, Melania.
+The conversation came months after Trump married his third and current wife, Melania.

+He also said: "When you're a star, they let you do it.
+You can do anything ...
+Grab them by the pussy.
+You can do anything."

-The audio recording poses a substantial setback to Trump's attempts to overcome his deficit with female voters with just a month until Election Day.
-Hillary Clinton and her campaign have repeatedly sought to portray Trump as disrespectful and demeaning toward women, bringing up a slew of rude and vulgar comments Trump has made about women during and before his run for president.
+The jaw-dropping description of uninhibited sexual assault as a benefit of his celebrity poses a substantial setback to Trump's attempts to overcome his deficit with female voters with just a month until Election Day.
+Clinton and her campaign have repeatedly sought to portray Trump as disrespectful and demeaning toward women, bringing up a slew of rude and vulgar comments Trump has made about women during and before his run for president.

+House Speaker Paul Ryan, saying he was "sickened" by Trump's comments, announced Friday night that the GOP presidential nominee would no longer attend a Republican event in Wisconsin at which the two were slated to appear on Saturday.
+Multiple sources told CNN that Trump was asked not to come by Ryan, and one source said the message was delivered via intermediaries.

+Trump's campaign said vice presidential nominee Mike Pence would represent him instead while the real estate magnate focuses on debate prep.

 The comments immediately raised the stakes for Sunday's highly anticipated debate between Trump and Clinton, and the remarks could hand her -- and viewers in the town hall audience -- more evidence to make that point.

-The remarks prompted Trump -- for the first time in his nearly 16-month campaign -- to apologize.
+And the remarks prompted Trump -- for the first time in his nearly 16-month campaign -- to apologize.

 "This was locker room banter, a private conversation that took place many years ago.
 Bill Clinton has said far worse to me on the golf course - not even close.
 I apologize if anyone was offended," Trump said in a statement released Friday.